 It's not a secret Eagles linebacker Mychal Kendricks would like to be somewhere else.

-In Jim Schwartz's defense he's been relegated to a part-time player who got in for just 27 percent of the team's defensive snaps last season.
-It got to the point that this offseason Kendricks asked for the Eagles to trade him.
+In Jim Schwartz's defense, he's been relegated to a part-time player who played just 27 percent of the team's defensive snaps last season.
+It got to the point that this offseason, Kendricks asked for the Eagles to trade him.

 How has Kendricks gone about his business in recent months?

 "I'm blessed, man," he said.
 "That's the God's honest truth.
 Just knowing that there's so many things wrong with this world today and so many things going on in this world today, you look at your situation and it's not that bad.
 I just try to approach every day like that.
 Have an attitude of gratitude and just keep balling, man."

 Kendricks was certainly balling on Thursday night.
 He picked up his second interception in as many preseason games, to go along with a sack, two tackles for loss and a pass defensed.